Gikkk/Challenge-6-Rest-Countries-API/README.md

 - See all countries from the API on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
+- Click on a country to see more detailed information on a separate page
 - Toggle the color scheme between light and dark mode *(optional)*

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.